Islam in France: Early history

 During the conquest of Iberia and the conquest of Gaul, the Umayyad forces would conquer and annex the entirety of the Iberian Peninsula and modern day southern France.
-Though they would eventually withdraw in 732 AD.
-However, Septimania remained under Umayyad dominance until 759.
+Although they would eventually withdraw in 732 AD, Septimania remained under Umayyad dominance until 759.
 During a later battle, the Al Andalusians established the fortress Fraxinetum.

 In 838, the Annales Bertiniani record that Muslims raided Marseille in southern France, plundered its religious houses and took captive both men and women, clerical and lay, as slaves.
 In 842, the Annales report a raid in the vicinity of Arles.
 In 869, raiders returned to Arles and captured the archbishop, Roland.
 They accepted a ransom in return for the archbishop, but when they handed him over he was already dead.
 The construction of a castle in the Camargue following these raids up the Rhône may have induced raiders to try points further east, culminating in the establishment of a permanent base of operations at Fraxinetum.
 In 887, Muslim forces from Al-Andalus conquered several bases in France and established the emirate of Fraxinet.
 They were eventually defeated and expelled in 975.

 During the winter of 1543–1544, after the siege of Nice, Toulon was used as an Ottoman naval base under admiral Hayreddin Barbarossa.
 The Christian population was temporarily evacuated, and Toulon Cathedral was briefly converted into a mosque until the Ottomans' departure.

 After the expulsion of the Moriscos from Spain in 1609–1614, about 50,000 Moriscos entered France, according to the research of Henri Lapeyre.

-1960-1970s labor immigration
+1960–1970s labor immigration

-Muslim immigration, mostly male, was high in the late 1960s and 1970s.
-These immigrants mostly hailed from Algeria and other former French colonies in North Africa; however, Islam has had an older history in France, since the Great Mosque of Paris was built in 1922, as a sign of recognition from the French Republic to the fallen Muslim tirailleurs mainly coming from Algeria, in particular at the battle of Verdun and the takeover of the Douaumont fort.
+Muslim immigration was high in the late 1960s and 1970s.
+These immigrants mostly hailed from Algeria, Morocco, and Tunisia; however, Islam has had an older history in France, since the Great Mosque of Paris was built in 1922, as a sign of recognition from the French Republic to the fallen Muslim tirailleurs coming from Algeria and Morocco, in particular at the battle of Verdun and the takeover of the Douaumont fort.